Post-Covid-19, time to apply policies based on the Production Accessibility & Consumption Model (PACM)

-These economists also considered wealth to have some influence, but unfortunately and for simplicity's sake, this element was omitted from the equation.
+These economists also considered wealth to have some influence, which is correct.
+Unfortunately and for simplicity's sake, this element was omitted from the equation.

-In the shadow of the evidence of a decade of quantitative easing (QE) it is therefore very relevant to add to the equation assets in order to reflect the effect of the diversion of the flow of monetary expansion into assets.
+In the shadow of the evidence of a decade of quantitative easing (QE) it is therefore very relevant to add to the modified equation assets in order to reflect the effect of the diversion of the flow of monetary expansion into assets.
 This is not a theoretical notion, it is what has happened.
-Thus designating "a" as asset holdings, that is, money not circulating but invested in assets such as land, shares and stocks, the Cambridge equation can be made more realistic by writing it out as follows:M = (a + k) .
-P. Y ..... (iv)
+Thus designating "a" as asset holdings, that is, money not circulating but invested in assets such as land, shares and stocks, the Cambridge equation can be made more realistic by writing it out as follows:M = (a + k) + (P. Y) ..... (vi)

 P is the price level and Y real income.

 As "k" (savings and cash) has been driven down by QE to close to zero, real incomes and prices (P and Y) fall to the degree that "a" (asset holdings) increase.
 This is exactly what QE has accomplished.
-As can be seen that the QTM equation (i) as applied has little relationship to reality, it is flawed.
-To see this in graphic form see "The outcome of quantitative easing on real incomes - summary note"
+I have dubbed this new equation a Real Money Theory

 The destruction of competing funds